 We routinely transmit, receive and store personal, confidential and proprietary information by secured email and other electronic means.
 Although we attempt to keep such information confidential and secure, we have been, and in the future may be, unable to do so in all events, especially with clients, vendors, service providers, counterparties and other third parties who may not have or use appropriate controls to protect personal, confidential or proprietary information.
-Failure to secure or appropriately handle personal, confidential or proprietary information.
-Failure to secure or appropriately handle personal, confidential or proprietary information.
-Failure to secure or appropriately handle personal, confidential or proprietary information and regulations, subject us to litigation, investigations, sanctions, and regulatory and law enforcement action, and result in reputational harm and loss of business, any of which could have a material adverse effect on our business, results of operations, financial condition and liquidity.
+Failure to secure or appropriately handle personal, confidential or proprietary information could cause a loss of data or compromised data integrity, give rise to remediation or other expenses, expose us to liability under U.S. and international laws and regulations, subject us to litigation, investigations, sanctions, and regulatory and law enforcement action, and result in reputational harm and loss of business, any of which could have a material adverse effect on our business, results of operations, financial condition and liquidity.